psyb0t/ez-pre-commit/README.md

 # ez-pre-commit

 A simple bash script to manage your pre-commit hooks in a Git repository.
-This script creates a pre-commit hook file in your `.git/hooks` directory and checks for the existence of a `pre-commit.sh` script in the root of your repository.
+This script creates a pre-commit hook file in your `.git/hooks` directory that checks for the existence of a `pre-commit.sh` script in the root of your repository.
 If the script exists and is executable, it runs it before each commit.
+Otherwise it yells for dear life.
+The `pre-commit.sh` script skeleton is placed upon installation so use that one and don't delete it.

 ## Features

 - Installs a new pre-commit hook, backs up existing one if present
+- Installs the `pre-commit.sh` script skeleton in the root of your repository
 - Uninstalls the pre-commit hook and restores backup if available
 - Logs every damn thing